Mon to Sat 8am to 6pm · Sun by Request Same-day slots available · (475) 500-7126

 If you have decided to book a service call rather than attempt the job yourself, here is exactly what to expect so there are no surprises.

-We arrive with a full extension ladder, multi-position ladder, a pole changer for accessible fixtures, and a selection of the most common LED types on the truck including A19, BR30, BR40, PAR30, PAR38, candelabra, and MR16.
+We arrive with a full extension ladder, multi-position ladder, a pole changer for accessible fixtures, and a selection of the most common LED types on the truck.
 You do not need to source bulbs ahead of time unless you have a specialty fixture with unusual requirements, in which case tell us when you book and we will confirm stock before the visit.

 We start by doing a quick walk-through with you to identify every burned-out or flickering fixture.
 We handle all of them in a single visit rather than requiring you to point them out one by one while we work.
 We clean any ceiling dust or debris that comes down during the swap and leave every fixture in working order before we pack up.
 Most residential visits, including homes with multiple high-ceiling fixtures, are complete in under an hour.